souch/SMP/README.md

 ## SicMu Player for Android

-Present song in list by grouping folders, genre or/and artists and albums.
+Every songs of the phone are put in a unique big song list, grouping them by folders, genres, artists and albums.

-Gui aims to be easy to use while driving.

-Works on old slow small devices (from Android froyo 2.2)
+Works on old slow small devices (from Android froyo 2.2).

-No eyes candy graphics nor advanced mega bass settings.
+No eye candy graphics.

 ![Artist list](screen_artist.png)&nbsp;
 ![Settings](screen_settings.png)